Didik Ariyanto

-Didik Ariyanto (born 12 July 1991) is an Indonesian professional footballer who plays as a left-back or left winger for Liga 2 club RANS Nusantara.
+Didik Ariyanto (born 12 July 1991) is an Indonesian professional footballer who plays as a left-back or left winger.

 Club career

 Arema

 He was signed for Arema to play in Liga 1 in the 2021 season.
 Didik made his first-team debut on 5 January 2022 as a substitute in a match against Persikabo 1973.

 PSMS Medan

 Didik was signed for PSMS Medan to play in Liga 2 in the 2022–23 season.
 He made his league debut on 30 August 2022 in a match against PSKC Cimahi at the Si Jalak Harupat Stadium, Soreang.